villhei/elixirtut/elixir_web/app/chapters/processes.md

 false
 ```

 Assigning the process `PID` to a variable allows us to inspect the process after it has been spawned.
-Quite unsurprisingly, we weren't fast enough to type in the `Process.alive?/1` expression, and the process lasting just a few instructions terminated, and it's alive status yielded a `false`.
+Quite unsurprisingly, we weren't fast enough to type in the `Process.alive?/1` function, and the process lasting just a few instructions terminated and the call to `Process.alive?/1` yielded a `false`.

 ```elixir
 iex> self()